Miserlou/Zappa/README.md

 ```

-Events can also take keyword arguments.
+Events can also take keyword arguments:
 ```javascript
        "events": [
             {